Learn About The Law

-Current as of January 01, 2019 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(a) Any institution, firm, or individual wishing approval of the bureau to offer the baton course shall complete an application for certification as a baton training facility.
+(a) Any institution, firm, participating tribe, or individual wishing approval of the bureau to offer the baton course shall complete an application for certification as a baton training facility.
 The application shall be in a form prescribed by the chief and shall include, but not be limited to, all of the following information:

-(1) The name, business address, and telephone number of the institution, firm or individual.
+(1) The name, business address, and telephone number of the institution, firm, or individual.

 (2) A detailed description of the places, days, and times the course will be offered.